matteobianchi-portfolio/Project_creditscore/README.md

 _Returns:_
 - A fitted ColumnTransformer preprocessor
-- The processed training DataFrame
+- Features and labels
+- Encoder fitted

 # 4. model(preprocessor, train_df)
-Trains and selects the best classification model.
+Trains and selects the best classification model after a GridSearch.
-Models considered: RandomForestClassifier, LogisticRegression, and SVC.
+Models considered: RandomForestClassifier, LogisticRegression, and XGBClassifier.
-Uses LabelEncoder to encode target labels (Credit_Score) Applies 5-fold cross-validation to compute f1_macro scores.
-Selects the model with the highest mean score.
+Selects the model with the highest F1.
 Trains the best model on the full training set.

 _Returns:_
 - A fitted pipeline (preprocessing + model)
-- The label encoder

 # 5. test_features(test_df)
 Preprocesses the test dataset in the same way as the training dataset: